 Pain and suffering includes mental anguish, disability, physical impairment, disfigurement, inconvenience, aggravation of a disease or physical defect, and loss of capacity for the enjoyment of life.
 In motor vehicle crash cases, a permanent injury or loss of the use of an important bodily function is required in order to collect damages for pain and suffering.

 If the defendant is found to be grossly negligent, you may be entitled to punitive damages.
-In a civil matter such as a personal injury case, you, as the plaintiff, are required to show the prove that the defendant was grossly negligent.
+In a civil matter such as a personal injury case, you, as the plaintiff, are required to show proof that the defendant was grossly negligent.
 Examples of gross negligence may include drunk driving and texting while driving.

-Contact Andrew Pickett Law
+Contact Andrew Pickett for Help Today!

-If you were injured in any way due to the fault of someone else, contact me online at Andrew Pickett Law to schedule a free consultation and to learn more about your rights.
+If you were injured in any way due to the fault of someone else, contact me online at Andrew Pickett Law to schedule a free consultation, and to learn more about your rights.